Ismailkhan101/IDS-course/README.md

 #### offers several functions to create arrays with initial placeholders, such as zero's or one's.
 #### Lets create two arrays, both the same shape but with different filler values
 d = np.zeros((3,4,4))
 ####
+#### Let's break down the code:

+np.zeros(): This is a NumPy function that creates a new array object with a given shape and initializes all the elements to 0.

+(3, 4, 4): This is a tuple specifying the shape of the array to be created.
+The tuple contains three integer values: 3, 4, and 4, representing the number of elements in each dimension of the array.

+d = np.zeros(...): This assigns the created array to the variable d for further use in the code.

+The resulting array d is a three-dimensional array with shape (3, 4, 4), meaning it has 3 slices, each with 4 rows and 4 columns, and all elements are initialized to 0.
+This can be visualized as a cube with 3 slices, each slice containing 4 rows and 4 columns, and all elements initialized to 0.

+Note that the np.zeros() function can be used to create arrays of any dimension and shape, and the elements are initialized to 0 by default.
+####
 print(d)
 ####